rcywang/d-wave-demodoc/docs/research.rst

 The Adiabatic Criterion
 +++++++++++++++++++++++

 A birefringent medium is an anisotropic medium through which the index of refraction depends on the polarization direction of light.
-Consider simplest case of uniaxial birefringence, where the anisotropy is driven by a single axis and the medium is still rotationally symmetric about this 'special axis'.
+Consider the simplest case of uniaxial birefringence, where the anisotropy is driven by a single axis and the medium is still rotationally symmetric about this 'special axis'.

 As light travels through the medium, the component polarized parallel to this special axis can propagate faster (or slower) than the orthogonal component.
 The amplitude of the birefringent vector :math:`\hat{\mathbf{\Omega}}` is given by